shandbox is a simple

 nsenter to

-enter the namespace./etc/passwd is bind-mounted naming the current user as sandbox.shandbox start is executed, the necessary directories are bind
+process start time./etc/passwd is bind-mounted naming the current user as sandbox.shandbox start is executed, the necessary directories are bind

 mounted in a directory that will be used as root (/) for the user sandbox

-in .local/share/shandbox/root.
+in $SANDBOX_DIR/.shandbox_meta/root.
 This happens within the sandbox_root

 namespace, which then uses unshare again to create a new user namespace